A Language Anchor-Guided Method for Robust Noisy Domain Generalization: Method

 Let $\mathcal{D}_S$ denote a set of source domains, and $\mathcal{D}_T$ denote the target domain.
 We assume that $\mathcal{D}_S$ and $\mathcal{D}_T$ share the input space $\mathcal{X}$ and label space $\mathcal{Y}$, in which each domain $d \in \{1, \dots, \mathcal{D}\}$ has data drawn from a joint distribution $P_d(X, Y)$ where $X \in \mathcal{X}$ and $Y \in \mathcal{Y}$.
 In practice, the observed labels are corrupted by noise, i.e. for each sample with true label $y$, we observe a noisy label $\tilde{y}$ generated by:

 where $p$ is the probability that the label is corrupted, and $Q(\tilde{y} \mid y)$ is a conditional distribution over possible noisy labels given $y$.
-For a classification problem with $C$ classes with $c \in \{1, \dots, C \}$, this means that the true label is flipped to a different class with probability $p$. \paragraph{Noisy Domain Generalization:} The proposed method aims to generalize to unseen domains while preventing overfitting to noisy data.
+For a classification problem with $C$ classes with $c \in \{1, \dots, C \}$, this means that the true label is flipped to a different class with probability $p$.

+\textit{Noisy Domain Generalization:} The proposed method aims to generalize to unseen domains while preventing overfitting to noisy data.
 In this setting, the training dataset \(\mathcal{S}_{tr}\) is contaminated with label noise.
 We assume that the testing dataset \(\mathcal{S}_{te}\) is drawn from a clean distribution with labels \(\mathcal{Y}_{te}\).
 Our objective is to train a model on the noisy training dataset \(\mathcal{S}_{tr}\) that learns robust and domain-invariant representations, thereby minimizing the classification error on the clean target domain \(\mathcal{D}_{te}\).